 ||Term start and end dates

 Applications for the Spring/Summer 2021 term are now open.

 How to apply for LINC

 You will need to email the following documentation to firstname.lastname@example.org:

 - Photo ID - PR card or driver's license

 - Your immigration papers - Confirmation of Permanent Residence or Refugee Decision Letter

-- Your recent Canadian Language Benchmarks results
+- A Referral from CLARC including most recent Canadian Language Benchmarks results

 Full-time English Language Learning (ELL) and English for Academic Purposes (EAP)